August 23, 2019

 OCEANSIDE PROMISE ANNOUNCES TWO NEW APPOINTMENTS TO BOARD OF DIRECTORS

-The Oceanside Promise announced today that Dr. Duane Coleman, retired superintendent of Oceanside Unified School District and Dr. Rafe Edward Trickey, Jr., city treasurer for the City of Oceanside, were unanimously approved as the newest members of the nonprofit’s board of directors.
-Dr. Coleman’s and Dr. Trickey’s first in-person meeting will be a full-day retreat in late August.
-The retreat will include traditional board business, the review and adoption of a multi-year strategic plan, and the creation of a multifaceted fundraising plan to support the growth and sustainability of the Oceanside Promise.
+The Oceanside Promise announced today that Dr. Duane Coleman, retired superintendent of Oceanside Unified School District and Dr. Rafe Edward Trickey, Jr., city treasurer for the City of Oceanside, were unanimously approved as the newest members of the Oceanside Promise’s Board of Directors.
+Dr. Coleman’s and Dr. Trickey’s initial in-person meetings will include a multi-day retreat in late August.
+The retreat will include traditional board business, the review and adoption of a multi-year strategic plan, and the creation of a multifaceted fund-raising plan to support the growth and sustainability of the Oceanside Promise.

 Dr. Duane Coleman initiated and supported the Oceanside Promise while superintendent of Oceanside’s PreK-12 public school system from July 2014 through May 2018.
 A long-time educator, he recognized that the needs of the district’s students were more complex than educators could address alone.
 Dr. Coleman has more than 30 years in education serving as a teacher, coach, principal, district administrator and superintendent.
 In addition, he grew up in Oceanside’s Eastside neighborhood and graduated from Oceanside High School.
 Dr. Coleman retired from the Oceanside Unified School District at the end of the 2017-2018 school year.